VolumeFi/palomaswap-amm/contracts/tokenomics/generator_proxy_to_mirror/README.md

-# Astroport Generator Proxy Rewards Template
+# Astroport Generator Proxy for Mirror Protocol Staking Rewards

-This generator proxy contract allows an external staking contract to be connected to the Generator.
-It gives Generator stakers the ability to claim both ASTRO emissions as well as 3rd party tokens at the same time.
-This is referred to as "dual rewards" in Astroport.

-## Be sure that all the template's TODOs get properly changed!
+This generator proxy contract interacts with the MIR-UST staking contract.
+Stake and rewards based on locked LP token amount by liquidity pool providers (dual rewards feature).
+For a diagram of how dual reward proxies work, you can take a look [here](https://miro.medium.com/max/1400/0*8hn2NSnZJZTa9YGV).

 ---